harperj/ml-agents/docs/Learning-Environment-Create-New.md

 1. In the Unity Project window, double-click the `RollerAgent` script to open it in your code editor.
-2. In the editor, change the base class from `MonoBehaviour` to `Agent`.
+2. In the editor, change the base class from `MonoBehaviour` to `Agent`, and add `using MLAgents` to the preamble.
 3. Delete the `Update()` method, but we will use the `Start()` function, so leave it alone for now.